zesterer/openmw-ssao/README.md

 - **Behaves correctly with complex scenes**: No 'occlusion halo' artifacts, or ghost shadows.

+- **Crisp, sharp SSAO**: No 'bleeding' of SSAO in screen-space on to nearby vertices, blending is depth-aware.

+- **Minimal flickering or shimmering**: Unlike many other SSAO shaders, this shader exhibits very little flickering, shimmering, or noise - even when the camera is moving quickly through complex scenes.

 - **Handles fog and water properly**: No 'phantom' occlusion for objects hidden behind fog or under the water.

 - **Option to disable SSAO for hands**